sayyidabeegam/robot-to-server-communication/README.md

-# robot-to-server-communication
+# robot-to-server

+## Overview

-Robot-to-server communication ROS1 package to share the different sensor data from the robot to the Mision Planner Server
+The "robot-to-server" ROS package is designed to communicate different sensor data from the robot to the Mision Planner Server

+## Code design

+## Testing

+## Output